bytebase/bytebase.com-old/content/blog/1-9-0-new-features.md

 For the finale, we present [SQL Editor Admin mode](/docs/sql-editor/admin-mode) with a completely fresh look.

 The last release introduced Admin mode, which allows DBAs to execute admin commands.
-After two weeks of iteration, we have upgraded the Admin mode, from the interface to the interaction to a more command line-like form.
+After two weeks of iteration, we have upgraded the Admin mode, to a more command line-like user experience.

 A picture is worth a thousand words.
 I'll bet $1,000 that of the 4 features introduced today, this must be DBAs’ favorite.